KatherineMichel/church-website-and-marketing-on-a-budget/project_management.md

 ### Church Governance Structure

 ### Constraints
 The cost of the website and marketing materials would need to fit within the church's budget.
+Where possible, the project would draw upon existing church resources.

 ### Budget

-The project would draw upon existing church resources (such as the Microsoft Publisher program installed on the church computer that has been extremely underutilized, including a number of basic templates).